jgwill/jgtml/CLI_HELP.md

     pds                 Refresh the PDS full for an instrument and timeframe cds                 Refresh the CDS
-    ocds                Refresh the CDS from old PDS ttf                 Refresh the TTF for an instrument and timeframe mlf                 Refresh the MLF for an instrument and timeframe ttfmxwf             Refresh the TTF, MX and CDS for an instrument mx                  Refresh the MX (using the TTF) for an instrument and
+    ocds                Refresh the CDS from old PDS ttf                 Refresh the TTF for an instrument and timeframe (TTF != Time-To-Future but more like feature of multiple timeframe) mlf                 Refresh the MLF for an instrument and timeframe ttfmxwf             Refresh the TTF, MX and CDS for an instrument mx                  Refresh the MX (using the TTF) for an instrument and